 - Vacuum your rugs and floors carefully before your baby vacuums them for you!
 Older babies love to pick up tiny pieces that could be easily be swallowed.

 - Install gates near the stairs and kitchen because babies are so quick when they move!
-Be careful that the baby walker is not used near staircases.
-It would be easy for the walker to fall down the stairs.
-Instead, use stationary activity centers that will entertain your baby as well as keep him or her safe and away from stairs, hot liquids, and pools or bathtubs.
+Avoid using hazardous baby walkers.
+Instead, use stationary activity centers that will entertain your baby as well as keep him or her safe and away from stairs, hot liquids, pools or bathtubs.

-Congratulations again on your new little one and have fun with your baby as he or she grows and develops!
+Congratulations again on your new little one and have lots of fun with your baby as he or she grows and develops!

-Magdalena Oledzka is a pediatric physical therapist and is the section manager at the CA Technologies Rehabilitation Center at the Lerner Children’s Pavilion at Hospital for Special Surgery.
-She is NDT trained in the management and treatment of children with cerebral palsy and other neuromotor disorders.
+Magdalena Oledzka is a pediatric physical therapist and clinical supervisor at the CA Technologies Rehabilitation Center at the Lerner Children’s Pavilion at Hospital for Special Surgery.
+She has a PhD in Pediatric Science, and is board certified as a Pediatric Clinical Specialist and is trained in Neuro-Developmental Treatment (NDT) in the management and care of children with cerebral palsy and other neuromotor disorders.

-Jennifer Crane is a doctor of physical therapy and board certified pediatric specialist at the CA Technologies Rehabilitation Center within Hospital for Special Surgery’s Lerner Children’s Pavilion.
-She is certified with the Neuro-Developmental Treatment Association.
-She is assistant manager of the Hospital for Special Surgery Pediatric Rehabilitation Department.
+Jennifer Paszko is a pediatric physical therapist and clinical supervisor at the CA Technologies Rehabilitation Center within Hospital for Special Surgery’s Lerner Children’s Pavilion.
+She is board certified as a Pediatric Clinical Specialist and is Neuro-Developmental Treatment (NDT) certified, specializing in neuromuscular disorders such as Cerebral Palsy.